 Haunted Hotels in Williamsburg, VA

 Creaky stairs, spooky specters, and disappearing jewels oh yes!
 Thanks to her war-torn history, Virginia is full of ghostly lodgings.

-Whether you are searching for a Williamsburg haunted hotel or would rather be tended to at a scary spa, paranormal accommodations abound in the Old Dominion:
+Whether you are searching for a Williamsburg Hotel Halloween spot or would rather be tended to at a scary spa, paranormal accommodations abound in the Old Dominion:

 Not quite ready to spend the night atop an ancient burial ground or be serenaded by skeletons?
 Book any of our delightfully non-haunted Williamsburg Hotels and Resorts for plenty of ghost-free relaxation.

 If you’ve never had the bone-chilling thrill of hearing some of the Fort Magruder Hotel haunted stories, let us regale you with its sinister history.
 While this hotel may look like the picture of serene Virginia beauty sitting on the Pocahontas Trail, it actually sits on the site of some of the most intense combat of the Battle of Williamsburg.

 Related Post: Upcoming Events and Festivals in Williamsburg

 In fact, when building on the property, construction workers stumbled on many skulls, bones, and artifacts from the Civil War.
 During this time period, mass graves for fallen soldiers were quite common.
 Today, many hotel guests have reported paranormal happenings, including moving furniture, vanishing keys, and sightings of Confederate soldiers.

 Willing to escape the spooky confines of Williamsburg?
 Fortunately, the Burg does not hold a monopoly on edifices marked by the undead.
 The Martha Hotel and Spa is well worth a stop in Abingdon, VA.
 This haunted hotel in Virginia may be one of the state’s finest four-star resorts, but guests have reported inexplicable occurrences for years.